We’re media specialists

 As the media evolves so too must the people working in it, and the union that has represented them for well over a century.
 But, while our tools have changed over the years, the need for a strong union has not.

 Our employer-based councils also send representatives to the Local Executive, which meets monthly and directs the affairs of the Local between meetings of our Annual Congress.

 The Annual Congress meets in October and is the supreme decision-making body of our Local.
 About 65 representatives from throughout the province are elected by the members to meet for a few days to consider the major policies affecting the Local.
 This is also where our elected officers are nominated.

 Our Officers and Staff

 The Local has two full-time paid officers – a president and a secretary-treasurer – and two voluntary vice-presidents.
-Brian Gibson is president, while Rob Munro and Jennifer Moreau are vice-presidents.
-The secretary-treasurer position is currently vacant, and we are accepting nominations until Feb.15, 2017.
+Brian Gibson is president, while Jennifer Moreau is secretary-treasurer, and Garth Oswald and Niki Rivero are vice-presidents.

 These officers work with the councils to deal with the day-to-day concerns of our members.
 We also have national representatives assigned to our Local.
 Additionally, we have one clerical staff who works in our downtown Vancouver office.